tylerhunt/comeback/README.markdown

 they're the same, then the referer won't be set and the default path will be used instead.

-The session key :return_to is used to store the URL.
+By default, the session key :comeback_to is used to store the URL.
+The class inheritable accessor comeback_session_key can be set to override this.

 Example